ChrisCoastal/Cribbage-Monster/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-### Theme

 <!-- ROADMAP -->

 ## Roadmap

-There is still more work and ideas I would love to add (and more I would like to go back and change), but I am pleased with where it is at and excited to move my focus to other work for now.
+There is still more work and ideas I would love to add (or go back and change 😅), but I am pleased with where it is at and excited to move my focus to other work for now.

-- [x] block out auth, pages, and routing
+- [x] block out pages and routing
+- [x] Firebase auth
 - [x] block out game play UI
-- [x] write game logic
+- [x] game logic
-- [x] read/write game and app context from Firebase
+- [x] read/write game and app context from Firebase backend
+- [x] websocket state updates between game clients
+- [x] game cleanup via cloud functions
 - [x] flush out UI
-- [ ] add presence for users in game
+- [ ] presence for users in game
 - [ ] custom avatar illustrations
 - [ ] expand game play options
+- [ ] computer opponent(s)
-      ... 🏁
+- [ ] ... 🏁

 See the [open issues](https://github.com/ChrisCoastal/cribbage-monster/issues) for a full list of proposed features (and known issues).